 If you create a CTA and lead magnet that people actually click, you won’t just watch your conversion rate skyrocket, you’ll watch your revenue surge as well.

 If you don’t know who your audience is, you can’t market to them very well.

 You know the importance of building out your customer avatar and ensuring that the pain you push on and the solution you offer are in a language that your ideal client understands.

-With behavioral marketing, rather than marketing to a large group of people who are all different, you can understand where someone is at in the buying journey based on their behavior.
+With behavioral marketing, rather than marketing to a large group of people who are all different, you understand where someone is at in the buying journey, based on their behavior.
+Pretty straightforward!

 Which blog posts they read, which resources they download, which emails they open, and how much time they spend on each page tells you what interests them.

 You can then use analytics to create segmented audiences and run ad campaigns that specifically cater to what each person is currently interested in.

 - You might send a free downloadable resource to new visitors.